 Old Town Playground

 The City acquired this property in 1948.
-Originally intended to be part of the South Beach Houses complex, the Board of Estimate, a now extinct municipal body, assigned the property to be jointly operated by Parks and the Board of Education.
+Originally intended to be part of the South Beach Houses complex, the Board of Estimate, a now extinct municipal body, assigned the property to be jointly operated by Parks and the Department of Education.
 Located at Parkinson Avenue and Kramer Street, the playground adjoins P.S.
 46.